Large hatch M4A2 Shermans

 M4A2 76mm M4A2 76mm M4A2 76mm

 Author Yuri Pasholok recently examined a document from the Russian Archives written by Lieutenant Colonel Pulnikov, Chief of the Tank Department of the Soviet Purchasing Commission (SPKZ) in the US.
 Pulnikov’s report is dated March 13th, 1945, and in it he described some of the changes that had been made to the M4A2(76).
 This information was no doubt provided to him by representatives of Fisher Body.
-One such change was that the "eliminate the smoke mortar" directive was reported to have been implemented by Fisher at “Tank # 64741” (February, 1945 production).
+One such change was that the "eliminate the smoke mortar" directive was reported to have been implemented by Fisher at “Tank # 64741” (February 1945 production).
 Earlier, we discussed the transitional nature of the introduction of most changes.
 We suspect that "eliminate the smoke mortar" was a hard change.
 That is, there was no transition, and that Fisher stopped installing the smoke mortar shortly after they received the directive from the Ordnance Department.
 Any remaining supplies of mortars, ammunition and fittings simply became obsolete.
 An examination of the surviving Canadian M4A2(76)s suggests a sort of “smoke mortar hole” chronology.
 Those turrets already prepared with the protruding sleeve and cap installed, simply had the cap welded on, and thus there was no need for the cap's retaining chain.
-Those turrets made with the mortar hole already drilled out, had a square of armor welded over it.
-And finally, the APG DD pilot and many of the Canadian Shermans can be seen to have clean, undrilled turrets.
-Notice that the mantlet cover fittings seen on the two "plugged" turrets differ from the fitting seen on the "undrilled" example.
-Photos courtesy of Scott Taylor.
+Those turrets made with the mortar hole already bored out, had a square of armor welded over it.
+And finally, the APG DD pilot and many of the Canadian Shermans can be seen to have clean, "un-holed" turrets.

 M4A2 76mm M4A2 76mm